-sheer ha-ma-a-LOT l’-da-VID a-do-NAI lo ga-VAH li-BEE v’-LO ra-MU ay-NAI v’-LO hi-LAKH-tee big-do-LOT uv-nif-la-OT mi-ME-nee
+SHEER ha-ma-a-LOT l’-da-VID a-do-NAI lo ga-VAH li-BEE v’-LO ra-MU ay-NAI v’-LO hi-LAKH-tee big-do-LOT uv-nif-la-OT mi-ME-nee

-א שִׁיר הַמַּעֲלוֹת לְדָוִד יְהוָה לֹא גָבַהּ לִבִּי וְלֹא רָמוּ עֵינַי וְלֹא הִלַּכְתִּי בִּגְדֹלוֹת וּבְנִפְלָאוֹת מִמֶּנִּי.
+א שִׁיר הַמַּעֲלוֹת לְדָוִד יְהֹוָה לֹא־גָבַהּ לִבִּי וְלֹא־רָמוּ עֵינַי וְלֹא־הִלַּכְתִּי בִּגְדֹלוֹת וּבְנִפְלָאוֹת מִמֶּנִּי׃

-131:1 My heart is not haughty
+131:1 My heart is not proud

-Confession in the Bible does not refer only to admitting the evils one has committed, it also relates to the positive commandments one has internalized.
-David ‘confesses’ that he has not been haughty and never thought of himself as too great.
-This might be referring to the story in II Samuel 6 which records “And David danced before the LORD with all his might” (verse 14).
-His wife Michal castigates him for his ‘inappropriate’ behavior, but David responds that before God, who chose him to be leader of all of Israel, shall he not dance and prostrate himself?
-All his life, David subjugated himself before God out of respect and awe.
+In the Bible, confession refers not only to admitting the evil deeds one has committed, but also to acknowledging the positive commandments one has internalized.
+David “confesses” that he has not been haughty, and has never thought of himself as too great.
+This might be referring to the incident recorded in Shmuel II 6:14, when “David whirled with all his might before Hashem” as the ark of God was brought to Jerusalem.
+His wife Michal castigates him for what she saw as behavior inappropriate for a king, but David responds by asking rhetorically: Shall he not dance and prostrate himself before God, Who chose him as leader of all of Israel?
+Throughout his life, David subjugated himself before God out of respect and awe.
 He was not too proud to express himself to the Lord in the way he thought most appropriate.1 comment

-ב אִם לֹא שִׁוִּיתִי וְדוֹמַמְתִּינַפְשִׁי כְּגָמֻל עֲלֵי אִמּוֹ כַּגָּמֻל עָלַי נַפְשִׁי.
+ב אִם־לֹא שִׁוִּיתִי וְדוֹמַמְתִּי נַפְשִׁי כְּגָמֻל עֲלֵי אִמּוֹ כַּגָּמֻל עָלַי נַפְשִׁי׃